seanlengwx/4014-Assignment-1/Report.md

 - Using the virtual address, we dump the files and obtain 2 files
   1. `file.0x850bb4652940.0x850bb3c0b010.SharedCacheMap.capbudg.xlsm.vacb`
   2. `file.0x850bb4652940.0x850bb45c4370.DataSectionObject.capbudg.xlsm.dat`
 - Since it is a xlsm file, it could potentially have macros.
-Checking for that,
+Checking for that, we see VBA commands that utilize cells in the excel.
+Exploring the excel workbook, we navigate to the cells mentioned in the VBA command: `E14`, `F14`, `G14`, `H14`
+- Here we find: `flag(memory_corruption_is_bad)`